echoboomer/terraform-buildkite-plugin/README.md

 ### `disable_ssh_keyscan` (Not Required, boolean)

 Disables the `ssh-keyscan` command which will add `github.com` to `known_hosts` to prevent hanging when referencing modules based in GitHub.
+Providing `false` here will disable it.
+Enabled by default.

 ### `env` (Not Required, string, array)